 This is the first product I’ve tried from The Body Shop.
 It’s uniquely presented in an aluminum tin, lacking excessive outer packaging (no box) which is great for the environment.
 As something of a cult product, it’s instantly recognisable.
 There is no spatula for dispensing but I have no issue with this since I have so many from other products lying around!
-I would suggest that you could use your fingers, the lack of a scoop indicating this is the standard approach anyway.
-I prefer using a spatula, as sometimes, I apply it and find I need a little more, so dipping fingers that already have a layer of sunscreen and makeup on them back into the jar isn’t ideal.
+You could use your fingers, the lack of a scoop indicating this is the standard dispensing approach.
+I prefer using a spatula, as sometimes, I apply it and find I need a little more, so dipping fingers that already have a layer of sunscreen and makeup on them back into the tin isn’t ideal.
 The screw top lid and compact size make it travel friendly and highly portable.

 It looks like a white wax and has quite a similar, dense consistency, albeit softer.
-The scent is non offensive but something that may disagree with those sensitive to such inclusions.
-Personally, I don’t mind it and it hasn’t had any detrimental effect on my skin.
+The fragrance is non offensive but something that may disagree with those sensitive to such inclusions.
+Personally, I don’t mind it so much in a wash-off product and it hasn’t had any detrimental effect on my skin.
 The smell resembles a floral perfume.
 It’s well priced too, particularly when compared to other cleansing balms.

 The butter works like any other product of this nature, applied to dry skin, massaged in, emulsified and rinsed off.
 Upon touching the skin, it melts quickly to an oily consistency that easily spreads across the skin, but never so lightweight that it drips.
 I enjoy the whole massage process, helping to loosen old sebum and gunk that is potentially clogging my pores.
-I massage my oils for around 2 minutes and then add water to emulsify before rinsing.
+I massage the cleansing balm in for around 3-4 minutes and then add water to emulsify before rinsing.
 I always use warm water as I find it far more effective than cold at removing oily substances from the face.

 The following image shows the results of makeup removal in a clockwise direction, performed without any assistance from cotton pads or cloths.
 I swatched a variety of eye and lip pencils, mascara and lipsticks as well as concealer and foundation samples.
 I then applied the butter and massaged.
 It really didn’t take long to see results.
-Everything started melting away before my eyes.
-It was pleasantly effective at lifting long stay lipsticks and waterproof eye products which first step cleansers often find stubborn.
+Everything starts melting away before your very eyes.
+It’s pleasantly effective at lifting long stay lipsticks and waterproof eye products which first step cleansers often find stubborn.

 As for residue, the butter rinses cleanly with warm water and doesn’t leave anything behind.
 (Cold water tends to leave a thin film).
 It doesn’t dry the skin or leave any sensation of stripping, the oils helping ensure the skin barrier remains intact and hydrated.
 It’s gentle around the eyes and I didn’t experience any cloudy vision as I do with the Banila Co balm for instance.
 So, all up, the results were excellent.
 Note, I always follow an oil based cleanser with a water based one and only ever use this as the first step of a double cleanse in the evening.

 The Body Shop Camomile Sumptuous Cleansing Butter certainly lived up to the hype for me.
 It removed makeup and sunscreen effectively and cleanly without residue, is well priced, highly portable and easy to find.
-I really enjoyed using it.
-Although it is generally suitable for most skin types, I would suggest sensitive skin be a little cautious as it does contain three fragrance ingredients.
+I really enjoyed using it as a makeup remover.

 |Well presented, compact and travel friendly||Contains fragrance|